OutSystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

     ![](images/wizard-image-19.png)

-    You have now created a condition that controls what is displayed on screen when the step is active.
+    You have now created a condition that controls what's displayed on screen when the step is active.

 1. Repeat steps 1 and 2 for all of the Wizard Items.
 Replace the **Condition** property with 2, 3, and 4 respectively.